bonfire-networks/website-blog/posts/bonfire-1.0.3.md

 ## Stability first

 This release addresses dozens of issues reported by communities actively using Bonfire day to day.
 The progressive web app experience is smoother on mobile.
 Federation is more reliable.
-Dozens of reported bugs have been fixed and UX improvements made based on community feedback: tooltips, focus states, icon labels, layout glitches, and accessibility issues across the board.
+Many reported bugs have been fixed and UX improvements have made based on community feedback: tooltips, focus states, icon labels, layout glitches, and accessibility issues across the board.

 ## Making power feel approachable